pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 console.log(computer["brand"]);
 ```

-The second way, allows us to pass in a variable
+The second way allows us to pass in a variable.

 ```js
 const someKey = "weight";